 The system allows the engine’s huge torque output to be split unequally between the rear wheels.
 This enables the car to turn in to bends more aggressively and should dramatically reduce understeer - important in a car that has its engine mounted ahead of the front axle.

-more clearly defined from each other, with the Sport mode “designed for more spirited driving”.
+The car’s Drive and Sport modes are now said to be more clearly defined from each other, with the Sport mode “designed for more spirited driving”.
 The operation of the column-mounted gearshift paddles has also been recalibrated.
 Bentley says the result is “the most dynamic, responsive and involving Bentley road car ever”.

-the air springs and dampers have been further developed from the set-up used on the Continental GT V8 S.
+The GT3-R rides on the same basic suspension, but the air springs and dampers have been further developed from the set-up used on the Continental GT V8 S.